foxnewsnetwork/tracago/README.md

 2. fixed registration now properly redirecting users
 17. resolve the double flash error for document rejection and approval
 3. fixed bug with error documents
+4. bug involving edit-escrow requiring admin mode must be fixed
+5. fixed issue where it was possible to delete steps past edit mode

 Tuesday February 18
 =